ArbUseini/Program-Solutions/README.md

         (this will create a folder Program-Solutions , then) cd Program-Solutions/

-        after this you can go and then open and run files as always!
+        -after this you can go and then open and run files as always!

 Method 2 `git bash`:
     - (go to the folder you want to clone the project)